AndrewQM/QuTAG_DataParse/README.md

 ****************************************

 ### by time
 This mode is intended to be used when data is collected over some period during which a degree of freedom of the experimental apparatus changes smoothly.
-For example, the optical delay line could be scanning though it's full range.
-Say, for example, data is continuously collected with FQNETDAQ for 1 minute.
-The Integration Bins paramter specifies how many chunks of time will be integrated over to generate coincidence data points.
-If the Integration Bins value is 60, then the number of events matching the coincidnece criteria in 1-second intervals will be added together to generate data points.
+For example, the optical delay line could be scanning though it's full range as FQNETDAQ collects data.

+For example, say data is continuously collected with FQNETDAQ for 1 minute.
+The Integration Bins parameter specifies how many chunks of time will be integrated over to generate coincidence data points.
+If the Integration Bins value is 60, then the number of events matching the coincidnece criteria in 1-second intervals will be added together to generate coincidence sum data points.

 ### by files
-This mode is intended for when FQNETDAQ is run multipe times generating multiple files, each time while the experimental apparatus is static (no degrees of freedom like polarization or time delay are being actively changed).
+This mode is intended for when FQNETDAQ is run multiple times generating multiple files, each time while the experimental apparatus is static (no degrees of freedom like polarization or time delay are being actively changed).
 Data files should be numbered so that they end with an underscore followed by a file number.
 For example, the following files could be automatically found in the current directory and processed by QuTAGDataparse if the first argument passed to the program during execution was "testdata_1.txt".

     testdata_1.txt
     testdata_2.txt